BrentGrammer/Statistics/NOTES/Statistics/ANOVA.md

 - MANOVA: Multivariate ANOVA - Multiple Dependent Variables (as many Independent Variables as appropriate)
   - Ex: The effects of medication type and age on Covid-19 symptoms and total medical expenses.
     - The 2 dedendent variables are disease symptoms/severity and medical expenses.
+- MIXED: As long as at least one factor is within- (same individuals) and at least one factor is between-subjects (different groups/individuals), then it's a mixed ANOVA.
+The reason why those need to be differentiated is because it affects how variance is modeled.

 ### Fixed vs. Random Effects